-Program Director, MIN-Corps
+Co-Principal Investigator and Program Director, MIN-Corps

 With funding from the National Science Foundation, MIN-Corps is a joint initiative of three areas of the University of Minnesota: the College of Science and Engineering, the Office for Technology Commercialization, and the Holmes Center for Entrepreneurship at the Carlson School of Management.
 We also receive support from MnDRIVE – Minnesota’s Discovery, Research, and InnoVation Economy – a landmark partnership between the University and the state of Minnesota that aligns areas of University research strength with the state’s key and emerging industries to address grand challenges.
 The MIN-Corps mission is to increase innovation commercialization capabilities and activities across the University of Minnesota.
 MIN-Corps offers a variety of bootcamps, workshops and courses aimed at STEM students, faculty and research staff.

-Board Chair, Social Venture Partners Minnesota
+Board of Directors, Social Venture Partners Minnesota

-Board Member, WomenVenture
+Board of Directors, WomenVenture